 Driving Under the Influence

-The new cannabis regulations state that, while cannabis has been legalized, “operating or being in physical control of any motor vehicle, train, aircraft, motorboat, or other motorized form of transport while under the influence of marijuana,” and “consumption of marijuana while operating or being in physical control of a motor vehicle, train, aircraft, motorboat, or other motorized form of transport, while it is being operated, or smoking marijuana within a motor vehicle, aircraft, motorboat, or other motorized form of transport, while it is being operated,” all still remain illegal.
+The new medical cannabis regulations state that, “operating or being in physical control of any motor vehicle, train, aircraft, motorboat, or other motorized form of transport while under the influence of marijuana,” and “consumption of marijuana while operating or being in physical control of a motor vehicle, train, aircraft, motorboat, or other motorized form of transport, while it is being operated, or smoking marijuana within a motor vehicle, aircraft, motorboat, or other motorized form of transport, while it is being operated,” all still remain illegal, even if the person doing so holds a medical marijuana card.

 Medical Marijuana in South Dakota